reframe-hpc/reframe/docs/tutorial.md

 The `perf_patterns` attribute is a dictionary, whose keys are _performance variables_ (i.e., arbitrary names assigned to the performance values we are looking for), and its values are _sanity expressions_ that specify how to obtain these performance values from the output.
 A sanity expression is a Python expression that uses the result of one or more _sanity functions_.
-In our example, we name the performance value we are looking for simply as `perf` and we extract its value by converting to float the regex group named `Gflops` from the line that was matched in the standard output.
+In our example, we name the performance value we are looking for simply as `perf` and we extract its value by converting to float the regex capturing group named `Gflops` from the line that was matched in the standard output.

 Each of the performance variables defined in `perf_patterns` must be resolved in the `reference` dictionary of reference values.
 When the framework obtains a performance value from the output of the test it searches for a reference value in the `reference` dictionary, and then it checks whether the user supplied tolerance is respected.